davidchesnut/sp-dev-docs/docs/add-ins/create-ux-components-in-sharepoint.md

 ## Next steps: Working with data in SharePoint Add-ins
 <a name="SP15CreateUX_Next"> </a>

 Have you finished designing a great UX for your add-in?
 Incorporate data with the mechanisms available to you in the model for SharePoint Add-ins.
-For more information, see  [Work with external data in SharePoint 2013](work-with-external-data-in-sharepoint-2013.md).
+For more information, see  [Work with external data in SharePoint](work-with-external-data-in-sharepoint.md).